eliteraspberries/staticbit/README.md

-Staticbit is a script to encode a bitstream as static noise.
+Staticbit is a collection of scripts to encode data as static noise.

+## Requirements

+The staticbit scripts require Python and [NumPy][].

+To install these on a Debian GNU/Linux system:

+    $ sudo apt-get install python python-numpy

+## staticbit.py

+Encode a file as static noise:

     $ python staticbit.py -e foo.wav < staticbit.py

+The script prompts for a key (a 32-bit number), reads from standard input, and outputs a WAVE file.
+Decode it:

     $ python staticbit.py -d foo.wav

+## staticbyte.py

 The staticbyte script is similar to staticbit but encodes bytes not bits.
 Its output is smaller but decoding takes much longer.